FDM Desk

 Speed → Initial Layer Speed

 20mm/s.
 Always.
 The first layer determines whether the whole print succeeds; speed gains here are not worth print failures.
+If first layers fail even at this speed, the slicer is not the problem, and the first layer calibration guide covers the Z-offset and bed-level steps that come before any Orca tweak.

 Material → Filament Temperature